 Additionally, it is expected that many companies will go back to granting stock options to executives-a deferred compensation practice that has become less popular over the last few years, especially in public companies.
 The renewed interest in this type of deferred compensation is fueled by reports of executives having been paid large amounts while their companies' performance deteriorated.
-Stock option grants will incentivize employees to participate in the company's success and will also result in their sharing in the company's failures, as the options are worthless if the share price is below the grant price of the options.
+Rewarding executives with stock options will motivate employees to participate in the company's success and will also result in their sharing in the company's failures, as the options are worthless if the share price is below the grant price of the options.